hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 For the client to perform the API to the HPE DSCC, the application must obtain the access token from HPE GreenLake Console as described in below diagram.

 ![Diagram for client credential ](/img/client-credential-access-token.png "Client Credential")

+The method required to obtain the access token is described in the following HTTPs request.